Are minimizers of the Onsager-Machlup functional strong posterior modes?: Conclusion

 \section{Conclusion}

-We saw that under mild assumptions on the likelihood and in a separable Hilbert space setting, modes of a Bayesian posterior distribution based upon a Gaussian prior do indeed coincide with minimizers of its Onsager--Machlup functional.
+We saw that under mild assumptions on the likelihood and in a separable Hilbert space setting, modes of a Bayesian posterior distribution based upon a Gaussian prior do indeed coincide with minimizers of its Onsager--Machlup functional and thus also with its weak modes.
 Under appropriate conditions on the forward mapping, our assumptions on the likelihood are in particular satisfied for Bayesian inverse problems with infinite-dimensional additive Gaussian or Laplacian noise.
 The proof of our main result fills gaps present in previous proofs and constitutes the first rigorous proof in the separable Hilbert space setting that covers the fundamental limit case of inverse problems with Gaussian process noise.
 Our work shows that in the considered cases, nonparametric MAP estimation and Tikhonov--Phillips regularization are equivalent and links the choice of the discrepancy term to the log-likelihood.
-In the example of a severely ill-posed linear problem with Laplacian noise, the variational characterization of modes allowed us to express the MAP estimator explicitly and determine the rate of convergence of its mean squared error.
+It moreover shows that weak and strong MAP estimates coincide in these cases.
+In the considered example of a severely ill-posed linear problem with Laplacian noise, the variational characterization of modes allowed us to express the MAP estimator explicitly and bound the rate of convergence of its mean squared error.

 Our results pave the way for the study of nonparametric MAP estimates for inverse problems with other non-Gaussian noise models.
-It is, moreover, still an open question if a variational characterization of posterior modes as minimizers of the Onsager--Machlup functional holds true under similar assumptions in the separable Banach space case.